vectos/vectos-site-astro/src/content/blog/wasm.md

 Redpanda is a Kafka-compatible streaming data platform that is proven to be 10x faster, and 6x lower in total costs for GBps+ throughputs.
 It is also JVM-free, ZooKeeper-free, Jepsen-tested and source available.

-Redpanda Data Transforms allow users to perform basic data transformations directly within the platform.
+Redpanda Data Transforms allow users to perform basic data transformations directly within the broker.
 These transformations include actions like capitalizing strings and filtering messages.
-By incorporating these features, the need for these specific consumers is eliminated, streamlining the process.
+By incorporating these features, the need for these specific consumers is eliminated, optimizing the process.

 Redpanda supports [WASM](https://docs.redpanda.com/docs/22.2/labs/data-transform) to do data transformations.